Craig-Hudson/Millionaire/README.md

 Balsamiq - I used Balsamiq wireframes from a desktop app for my wireframes

-[W3School](https://www.w3schools.com/) To refer to anything CSS related that i may have been unsure of
+[W3School](https://www.w3schools.com/) To refer to anything Java script related that i may have been unsure of

 [Pexels](https://www.pexels.com/) I used pexels for all my images for this project

-[flaticon](https://www.flaticon.com/) I used flaticon for my life line logos on the game page

 VsCode - I have used vscode as my ide

 ## Deployment & Local Development